remix-run/remix/README.md

 ## Benchmark

 `multipart-parser` is designed to be as efficient as possible, only operating on streams of data and never buffering in common usage.
 This design yields exceptional performance when handling multipart payloads of any size.
-For large payloads, `multipart-parser` is as fast or faster than `busboy`.
+In most benchmarks, `multipart-parser` is as fast or faster than `busboy`.

 To run the benchmarks yourself: